deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 Polysemantic neurons do not align with just one feature but engage with multiple features simultaneously, offering a broader and more nuanced understanding of the data.
 This trait is essential for handling complex, high-dimensional datasets but comes at the cost of reduced interpretability.

-## Problem Setting and Notation
+## Motivation and Notation

-Our work extends the work done in <d-cite key="toymodels"></d-cite> by examining how the changing of the activation function on toy model networks affects the behavior and interpretability of these networks. <d-cite key="toymodels"></d-cite> uses the canonical ReLU activation function to add non-linearity to two-layer models in order to analyze how superposition occurs within small networks.
-Our work substitutes the ReLU function with five other common activation functions: GeLU, SiLU, Sigmoid, Tanh, and SoLU.
+Our work extends the work done in <d-cite key="toymodels"></d-cite> by examining how the changing of the activation function on toy model networks affects the behavior and interpretability of these networks. <d-cite key="toymodels"></d-cite> uses the canonical ReLU activation function to add non-linearity to two-layer models to analyze how superposition occurs within small networks.
+They did not generalize their work to other activation functions, which we find, result in **distinct** new phenomenon.
+Our work compares the ReLU function with five other common activation functions: GeLU, SiLU, Sigmoid, Tanh, and SoLU.
 We hope that generalizing the phenomenon across activation functions can push the toy dataset to be in closer to realistic ML settings.

 ### Problem Specification

 The models in this experiment will be learning how to replicate a length-$n$ vector of inputs in the range $[0, 1]$ with a compression to a length-$m$ embedding (where $n>m$).
-The model will then use the length-$m$ embedding to recreate the length-$n$ input, using a non-linear activation function in order to allow for superposition.
+The model will then use the length-$m$ embedding to recreate the length-$n$ input, using a non-linear activation function to allow for superposition.

 We will run two variations of the experiment.
 One variation of the experiment will involve compressing inputs of size $n=10$ to an embedding of size $m=5$.
 This experiment aims to see how superposition occurs across many features which are encoded in a bottleneck with half the number of spots as there are features.
 The second variation of the experiment will involve compressing inputs of size $n=2$ to an embedding of size $m=1$.
 This experiment aims to understand precisely how the model encodes the second "extra" feature in a variety of settings.